 Shima Seiki Haute Technology Laboratory

-Smart textiles are complex material systems that require large collaborative networks to make them a reality, from fiber to yarn to fabrics.
+Functional Fabrics, a/k/a smart textiles, are complex material systems that require large collaborative networks to make them a reality, from fiber to yarn to fabrics.
 Dynamic collaborations that bring together theoretical and experimental work of academic researchers and industrial partners from diverse disciplines—biotechnology, medicine, materials science, mechanical engineering, electronics, computer science, textile, product and fashion design—are essential for the successful design, prototyping and production of advanced textile technology.
 The successful integration of novel fibers and yarns into textile manufacturing processes will require a 21st century multidisciplinary approach that enables precision manufacturing and rapid prototyping, allowing for experimentation with small quantities of new materials prior to being scaled up for full production.

 LEADING INNOVATION AND GROWTH IN ADVANCED FIBER AND FABRIC MANUFACTURING